pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - Tutorial - ASG - Manage AWS Auto Scaling Groups.md

 A **launch template** specifies the EC2 instance configuration that an ASG will use to launch each new instance.

-Resource aws_launch_configuration are not supported in AWS.
+Resource aws_launch_configuration are not supported in AWS now.
 You can reference terraform aws provider documents: https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/launch_template It offers the knowledge of how to configure a EC2 Template for ASG.
 ```